tomhuang12/awesome-k8s-resources/readme.md

 - [Amazon FSx for Lustre CSI Driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) - The Amazon FSx for Lustre Container Storage Interface (CSI) Driver implements CSI specification for container orchestrators (CO) to manage lifecycle of Amazon FSx for Lustre filesystems.

 ### Testing and Troubleshooting
+- :green_heart:[Cooper](https://github.com/cloud66-oss/copper) :fire::fire: - A configuration file validator for Kubernetes.
+This is specifically useful with Kubernetes configuration files to enforce best practices, apply policies and compliance requirements.
 - :green_heart:[kube-monkey](https://github.com/asobti/kube-monkey) :fire::fire::fire::fire: - It randomly deletes Kubernetes (k8s) pods in the cluster encouraging and validating the development of failure-resilient services.
 - :green_heart:[Kubetest](https://github.com/vapor-ware/kubetest) :fire: - Kubetest is a pytest plugin that makes it easier to manage a Kubernetes cluster within your integration tests.
 - :green_heart:[Litmus](https://github.com/litmuschaos/litmus) :fire::fire::fire: - Litmus provides tools to orchestrate chaos on Kubernetes to help SREs find weaknesses in their deployments.